 Delimited File Reader

 Delimited File Reader is an SSIS source component capable of parsing delimited flat files and loading them into SSIS data flows.
-The main difference between this parser and the one used by the Flat File source is ability to parse rows first and that way fill default values for missing column fields.
-The data from delimited files will be parsed using two delimiters (column and row delimiter) and there will also be an option of using text qualifiers to allow using delimiters inside data fields.
-Text qualifiers can be escaped in data fields by repeating themselves.
+The main difference between this parser and the one used by the Flat File source is the ability to parse rows first and fill default values for missing column fields.
+The data from delimited files will be parsed using two delimiters (column and row delimiter), and there will also be an option of using text qualifiers to allow using delimiters inside data fields.
+Text qualifiers can be escaped in data fields by repeating the text qualifiers.

 Component Properties